GevosoftOfficial/OpusDocumentation/README.md

 ## Gevosoft

-Gevosoft is a technology development company for more information see <a href="http://gevosoft.ml"> Gevosofts Official Website </a>
+Gevosoft is a technology development company.
+For more information see <a href="http://gevosoft.ml"> Gevosofts Official Website </a>

 # Contact
 ## Contact